nvnsudharsan/SOLWEIG-GPU/docs/configuration.md

 ## Tiling Configuration

-SOLWEIG-GPU uses a tiling system to process large domains efficiently.
+SOLWEIG-GPU utilizes a tiling system to efficiently process large domains.
 These parameters control how the study area is divided.

 ### `tile_size`